ethereumjs/ethereumjs-monorepo/README.md

 ### `Trie` Properties
 - `root` - The root of the `trie` as a `Buffer`
-- `checkpoint` -  A `Boolean` determining if you are saving to a checkpoint or directly to the db
+- `isCheckpoint` -  A `Boolean` determining if you are saving to a checkpoint or directly to the db
 - `immutable` - A `Boolean` flag determing if the Trie is immutable or not

 --------------------------------------------------------